Healthdirect Free Australian health advice you can count on.

 When someone is having a psychotic episode, they have difficulty with the way they interpret the real world.

-Symptoms vary from person to person and from episode to episode.
+Symptoms vary from person to person, and from episode to episode.
 They may include:

-• thoughts of self-harm or suicidal thoughts: the person may have feelings of wanting to harm themselves.
-Significant suicidal risk is a medical emergency so please call triple zero (000) or go to the closest hospital emergency department
+• Thoughts of self-harm or suicidal thoughts — where the person may have feelings of wanting to harm themselves.

 What causes psychosis?